davxy/datawok-posts/posts/discrete-logarithm.md

 and when it communicates with `B` he impersonates `A`.

 The popular defense is to introduce some form of *data-origin authentication*.
-For example by signing the ephemeral public keys with a key trusted by both the entities (i.e. some form of authority as done by *PKI*).
+For example by signing the public keys with a key trusted by both the entities (i.e. some form of authority as done by *PKI*).

 ## Attacks to DLP